HeptaSean/catalyst-qr/README.md

    if we get a tag (checksum) that is the last element found in the data from the QR code.

-So, for the key derivation we use the [pbkdf2](https://www.npmjs.com/package/pbkdf2) Javascript package and for the decryption the [chacha-js](https://www.npmjs.com/package/chacha-js) package.
+So, for the key derivation I have used the [pbkdf2](https://www.npmjs.com/package/pbkdf2) Javascript package and for the decryption the [chacha-js](https://www.npmjs.com/package/chacha-js) package.